Order of Precedence

 Tier II: Existing Agency Contracts – These are contracts negotiated by the State Entity or by SPD on behalf of a State Entity.
 Procurement personnel must purchase goods and services that are available on existing contracts established by their State Entity.
 Any deviations must be documented and approved by the Agency/University Procurement Officer.

 Tier III: Statutory Sources Designated as Mandatory – There are two mandatory statutory sources – Georgia Enterprises for Products and Services (GEPS) and Georgia Correctional Industries (GCI).

-Tier IV: Other Sources – Consists of Convenience Statewide Contracts, Preferred Products, SPD approved piggyback, consortia, or cooperative purchasing agreements, and open market sources.
+- Tier IV: Other Sources – Consists of Convenience Statewide Contracts, GEPS Preferred Products, SPD approved piggyback purchases, Cooperative Purchasing following public notice, and Open Market purchases.